-Match Documentation
+Quarterly Match Documentation

 Subrecipients must maintain records that clearly show the source, the amount, and the period during which the match was allocated.
 The basis for determining the value of personal service, materials, equipment, and space must be documented.
 Volunteer services must be documented utilizing timesheets and a supervisor's signature.
-Match documentation must be submitted quarterly.